 An hour later, you’re enjoying fresh clams and white wine at a beachside café, to be followed by handmade pasta topped with today’s catch.

-After a leisurely lunch, you take a walk on the beach, maybe settle in a quick nap on the sand, reveling in the warm springtime sun.
-Perhaps you take a quick dip, though the waters are still shaking off their winter chill.
+After a leisurely lunch, you take a walk on the beach, maybe settle into a quick nap on the sand, revelling in the warm springtime sun.
+Perhaps you take aquick dip, though the waters are still shaking off their winter chill.

 This is April in Abruzzo, Italy.

-Abruzzo, once one of the poorest regions in the country, had fallen off the national map until just a few decades ago.
+Once one of the poorest regions in the country, Abruzzo had fallen off the national map until just a few decades ago.

-Since the 1950s, however, Abruzzo has seen steady economic growth.
-In the 1990s, its growth surpassed that of any other region; its per-capita GDP expanded to become the highest in the country.
+Since the 1950s, however, it’s seen steady economic growth.
+In the 1990s, Abruzzo’s growth surpassed that of any other region; its per-capita GDP expanded to become the highest in the country.
 The construction of new highways made it more easily accessible from Rome, opening the region up domestically and attracting state and private investment the likes of which Abruzzo had never seen before.

 Today, the per-capita GDP well outpaces that of the rest of southern Italy (and is a healthy 84% of the national average).
 Today, this is the richest region in this part of Italy.

 New development is taking place, especially in Pescara, where a new bridge has just been finished.
 Large-scale housing communities are underway along the seaside, and small, historic towns including Città Sant’Angelo, Tocco da Casauria, and Popoli are working hard to attract investment to save their historically significant but nearly deserted streets.

 While the region is still several years away from being a recognized vacation spot, and perhaps even further from being the household name that Tuscany is, the tide is turning…

 I predict it won’t be too much longer until the world begins to pay Abruzzo the attention it deserves.